 Both CEDEN and NEIEN can be used to create homes for distributed monitoring data and for linking into a network of datasets that are now separate.
 CEDEN focuses primarily on ambient water quality monitoring data and supports data management, sharing, and integration by promoting standardized monitoring designs and data formats, improved data quality, and enhanced system interoperability.
 CEDEN accomplishes this in part by providing educational, quality assurance, and organizational assistance, and thus includes a service component in addition to its information system infrastructure.
 In addition, CEDEN works with a set of regional data centers and establishes mechanisms for linking them into the statewide CEDEN network.
 NEIEN focuses on similar goals at the national scale, by developing national standards for key data types (e.g., species names, analyte descriptions) and providing open source web services for linking external systems together.
-NEIEN is targeting a wide range of data types including (but not limited to) air releases, pesticides, drinking water, land use restrictions, hazardous waste and hazardous materials.
+NEIEN has established links with other national data systems such as the USGS National Water Information System (NWIS) and is targeting a wide range of data types including (but not limited to) air releases, pesticides, drinking water, land use restrictions, hazardous waste and hazardous materials.
 NEIEN has a consensus-based institutional framework for modifying these standards and technologies as needed.
 NEIEN also includes data and information types in addition to ambient water quality monitoring data, which are CEDEN's focus, and plans to include additional types in the future.